KenstonPTO/bylaws/README.md

 2. All members of the PTO Executive Committee must have served on the Executive Committee of a Building PTO for at least one term.
 3. All Committee Chairs must have served on a Building Executive Council for one term or as a Building Committee Chair for at least two years.
 Those with less than two years experience will be discussed by PTO Council and their eligibility will be determined by vote of the current Council Executive Board.

-# LEADERSHIP STRUCTURE:  BUILDING PTO BOARD
+# LEADERSHIP STRUCTURE:  BUILDING PTO

-## BUILDING PTO BOARD ROLE
+## BUILDING PTO ROLE
-The Building PTO Board plans and executes the PTO activities, events and programs for their Buildings in support of the PTO mission, in accordance with the by-laws of PTO and in coordination with PTO Council and the other Building PTOs.
+The Building PTO plans and executes the PTO activities, events and programs for their Buildings in support of the PTO mission, in accordance with the by-laws of PTO and in coordination with PTO Council.

-## BUILDING PTO BOARD MEMBERSHIP
+## BUILDING PTO ORGANIZATION
-A Building PTO shall consist of the Executive Committee (President, Vice/Co-President, Treasurer and Secretary), Board Members as specified by each Building (see Appendix), the Building’s Principal and the Assistant Principal.
+A Building PTO shall consist of the Executive Committee (President, Vice-President, Treasurer and Secretary), General Board Members as determined by each Building, the Building’s Principal and the Assistant Principal, and all members in good standing.

+## RELATIONSHIP BETWEEN BUILDING PTO AND PTO COUNCIL
+1. The Building PTO is responsible for all decisions within the scope of their Building.
+2. PTO Council is responsible for coordinating all District level activities including those that may take place at or include Building activities.
+3. PTO Council is responsible for approving, reviewing, and overseeing the Building Executive Committee to ensure that the processes and procedures in these by-laws are being followed.
+4. PTO Council Treasurer will review and approve each Building’s Budget prior to the start of the school year.
+5. PTO Council will abide by the decisions made by Building PTOs.

+## BUILDING PTO TERM OF OFFICE
+Each officer in the PTO Council will have a one year term.
+Transitions take effect following the close of the final regular Building PTO meeting of the school year for all positions except for Treasurer.
+Building Treasurer will assume their duties at the close of the annual audit.

+## BUILDING PTO TERM LIMITS
+The Building PTO President is limited to no more than two consecutive terms, unless approved by PTO Council.
+No other position within PTO Council has a restriction on the number of terms.

-## BUILDING PTO BOARD DUTIES
+## BUILDING PTO DUTIES
-The duties of a building board member shall include, but not be limited to:
+The duties of a Building Executive Committee or General Board member shall include, but not be limited to:
-1. Be familiar with the PTO by-laws.
+1. Have an operational understanding of the PTO by-laws and how they relate to their current role.
 2. Abide by PTO Code of Conduct.
 3. Attend regular and special meetings (arriving promptly and remaining until adjournment) and vote when required.
-4. Keep a detailed account of duties, responsibilities and recommendations for succeeding board members.
+4. Keep a detailed account of duties, responsibilities and recommendations for succeeding members.
 5. Make progress reports at all board meetings or respond to current inactivity by saying “no report”.
 6. Answer correspondence promptly including providing committee documentation and keeping complete correspondence files.
 7. Follow all Treasury policies, including submitting funds for disbursement and proper handling of receipts.
-8. Assume their official duties following the close of the final meeting of the preceding school year, with the exception of the Treasurer who will assume their duties at the close of the annual audit.
-9. Upon expiration of the term of office, or in case of resignation, turn over to the President all records, books and other materials pertaining to office without delay, and shall return to the Treasurer, immediately, all funds pertaining to the office.
+8. Upon expiration of the term of office, or in case of resignation, turn over to the President all records, books and other materials pertaining to office without delay, and shall return to the Treasurer, immediately, all funds pertaining to the office.

-## BUILDING PTO EXECUTIVE COMMITTEE APPOINTMENT
+## BUILDING PTO EXECUTIVE COMMITTEE
-Building PTOs shall elect their own Executive Committees according to a schedule and transparent process defined by PTO Council.
-1. The Current Executive Committee will identify which Executive Officer positions will be vacated the subsequent school year and will seek nominations through a series of open announcements as follows:
-    a)	January – Email announcement of open Executive positions to the Current Board and the Preceding School’s current board.
-    b)	February – Email announcement of open Executive positions to the entire school, plus the preceding school’s incoming parents.
-In addition, provide information at any orientation sessions.
-    c)	March – address the PTO Board and preceding school’s Board for final nominations.
-2. Nominations should be provided to the President on Nomination Form (see appendix).
-Self-nominations will be accepted.
-Nominees should be reviewed with Building Principal and PTO Council.
-In addition, the President will contact each nominee to determine their willingness to serve.
-3. Whether one person or more is nominated for each office, the President shall prepare a printed ballot (see Appendix) to be presented in advance of the April meeting for a vote by the Board.
-4. At the close of the meeting, the ballots shall be counted by the PTO President and School Representative i.e. principal, assistant principal, guidance counselor.
-The results will be communicated within 24 hours of the meeting.
-Ballots must be kept until the end of the subsequent school year.

-## BUILDING PTO EXECUTIVE COMMITTEES
-Each Building PTO shall consist of its Executive Committee, comprised of a President, Vice-President, Treasurer and Secretary.
-At the Building PTO, Co-Presidents may be chosen in lieu of the President/Vice-President combination.
+Each Building PTO Executive Committee shall consist of of a President, Vice-President, Treasurer and Secretary.
-1. President:  The President shall preside over all meetings and serve as a coordinator and liaison with Building Administration and with PTO Council.
+1. President:  The President shall preside over all meetings and serve as a liaison with Building Administration and with PTO Council.
 The President shall be responsible for ensuring compliance with these PTO by-laws and the PTO Mission within their building.
-The term of the Building President shall be limited to 2 years unless approved by PTO Council.
 2. Vice-President:  The Vice-President shall assume the duties of the President should he/she be unable to perform the duties.
 The Vice-President shall assist the President as necessary.
 3. Treasurer:  The Treasurer shall have full custody of all Building PTO funds; shall keep a full and accurate accounting of receipts and expenditures; maintain a reconciled checkbook, make disbursements based on the approved budget or approved funding requests; and shall sign all checks or vouchers.
 The Treasurer shall present a financial report to the members of Building PTO at every meeting and as requested by their executive committee or at the request of PTO Council.
 4. The secretary shall be responsible for taking, distributing and amending the minutes of every meeting.
-Minutes shall be sent to the Building President for distribution to every Building Board member one week before the following month’s meeting.
+Minutes shall be distributed to every Building Board member one week before the following month’s meeting.
 The Secretary shall be responsible for having the PTO by-laws on hand at all meetings.

-## BUILDING PTO BOARD APPOINTMENT
+## BUILDING PTO GENERAL BOARD
-Each year, the Current Executive Committee should identify which Board Positions will be vacated the next year and disclose those positions to the current Building Board during a regular meeting, and subsequently collect interest forms to fill these positions (see Appendix).
-The PTO Board should then work together to recruit and appoint Board Members for the subsequent year.

-## BOARDS
-Each Building shall organize a board and supporting committees to carry out the mission of the PTO.
+Each Building PTO Executive Committee shall organize a General Board and supporting committees to carry out the mission of the PTO.
+1. Each Building shall determine the positions and responsibilities of their General Boards.
+2. The Building Srecretary is responsible for maintaining a list of all current General Board positions and members.
-1. Each building shall determine the positions and responsibilities of their Boards and record those in the Building Appendix of these by-laws.
-Changes or additions to the Board and/or Board position responsibilities must be approved by PTO Council and voted on as a by-law amendment.
+3. Changes or additions to the Board and/or Board position responsibilities must be approved by the Building Executive Committee.
-2. Only members of the PTO shall be eligible to serve in any Board position.
+4. Only members of the PTO in good standing shall be eligible to serve in any Board position.

 ## BUILDING PTO COMMITTEES
-Where appropriate, board members may create committees to execute the work of the PTO.
-The corresponding chairperson shall report the work of the committee to the Building PTO President and Board.
+Where appropriate, Board members may create committees to execute the work of the PTO.
+The corresponding chairperson shall report the work of the committee to the Building Executive Committee and General Board.
 1. The Committee Chairperson shall present a plan of work to the President for approval and shall adhere to the budget and all treasury policies in these by-laws.
+2. Each Building Committee shall have a corresponding line item in the Building Budget.
+3. The Committee Chair is responsible for maintaining a proactive understanding of their remaining budget through coordination with the Building Treasurer.
-2. The Building president shall be a member ex-officio of all committees.
+4. The Building President shall be a member ex-officio of all committees.

+## BUILDING PTO EXECUTIVE COMMITTEE ELECTIONS
+Building PTOs shall elect their own Executive Committees according to a schedule and transparent process defined by PTO Council.
+The results of the election will be presented to the PTO Council at the next meeting for Council review and approval.
+1. No later than February 1st, the current Building Executive Committee will identify which Executive Officer positions will be vacated the subsequent school year.
+Open positions will then be announced via email to the Current Board and the Preceding School’s current board for nominations.
+2. At the regular March meeting of the Building PTO and the Preceeding Building's PTO, the open positions will be announced and nominations saught.
+3. Nominations should be provided to the President.
+Self-nominations will be accepted.
+Nominees must be approved by the Building Principal and PTO Council.
+In addition, the President will contact each nominee to determine their willingness to serve.
+4. The President shall prepare a printed ballot with all open positions and nominees.
+This will be distributed to the General Board members prior to the April Building PTO Meeting.
+5. At the April Building PTO meeting, a secret vote will be held for each open position, regardless to the number of nominees.
+At the close of the meeting, the ballots shall be counted by the PTO President and School Representative i.e. principal, assistant principal, guidance counselor.
+The results will be communicated to PTO Council within 24 hours of the meeting.
+Ballots must be kept until the end of the subsequent school year.

+## BUILDING PTO BOARD APPOINTMENT
+Each year, the Executive Committee should identify which Board Positions will be vacated the next year and disclose those positions to the current Building Board during a regular meeting, and subsequently collect interest forms to fill these positions.
+The Building Executive Board is responsible for appointing the Building Board.

 # FINANCES